 Marathon Oil is continuing the planning for the decommissioning of the Brae Area facilities in the UK sector of the central North Sea.

 Decommissioning is a natural step in the life cycle of an oil and gas field.
 Marathon Oil began initial planning and evaluation of decommissioning the Brae Area facilities in 2009.
 Through hard work and innovative thinking, Marathon Oil has extended the life of the field significantly beyond initial projections.
-However, the inevitable decline in reservoir performance requires the field to be decommissioned.
+However, the inevitable decline in reservoir performance is a reality.
 Decommissioning is a complex and time consuming process, and industry experience shows that early planning can support extended production even further and ultimately reduce overall costs.

 The Brae Area lies approximately 170 miles (274 km) north-east of Aberdeen in a water depth of approximately 110m.
 The Area consists of three fixed jacket platforms, three Marathon Oil operated subsea tie-backs and numerous pipelines and subsea components.
 Third parties also use the Brae Area facilities.

 Brae Alpha commenced production in 1983, Brae Bravo in 1988 and East Brae in 1993.
 The Central and West Brae/Sedgwick subsea tie-backs to Brae Alpha commenced production in 1989 and 1997 respectively.
 The Braemar subsea tie-back to East Brae commenced in 2003.